balaji1974/python-and-machinelearning/08 - SciKit-Learn/README.md

 ```

-# Scikit-learn Workflow - In Detail
+# scikit-learn Workflow - In Detail

 ## 1. Getting the data ready